Cheapest car insurance for new drivers

-Firstly, official stats show that young, inexperienced drivers are more likely to be involved in an accident, and therefore to make a claim.
-Insurers therefore bump up premiums to account for a new driver’s greater likelihood of needing to make a payout.
+Firstly, official statistics show that young, inexperienced drivers are more likely to be involved in an accident, and therefore to make a claim.
+Insurers bump up premiums to account for a new driver’s greater likelihood of needing to make a payout.

-Secondly, new drivers won’t have had a chance to build up any years of no-claims driving that prove they’re safer drivers than the age-related stats might suggest.
-This means they won’t qualify for a no-claims discount.
+Secondly, new drivers won’t have had a chance to build up any years of no-claim driving that prove they’re safer drivers than the age-related statistics might suggest.
+This means they won’t qualify for a no-claim discount.

 How much does new driver insurance cost?

 What we can tell you is that, on average, young drivers (under 25) pay significantly more for their insurance than over 25s.
-This will at least in part be down to their typical lack of driving experience, which can result in a higher statistical chance of younger drivers being involved in an accident, and needing to make a claim.
+This will at least be partly due to their lack of driving experience, which can result in a higher statistical chance of younger drivers being involved in an accident and needing to make a claim.

 For example, someone that passed their test as soon as possible at age 17, and who wanted to insure a car in insurance groups 1-10, would face an average annual premium of £2,142, according to Finder data.